CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 Sometimes when the user manipulates a control, it isn't so much a state that changes, but a one-time request for some action.
 For instance, when the user clicks a non-toggle button, they aren't changing a state but just signifying "execute the command attached to the button".
 Likewise in a grid, when the user double-clicks a row no state actually changes - instead it usually means "open this item up for further inspection".

-These are called *commands* within gluJS.
-As we saw earlier in the view model, a gluJS command is as simple a function on a view model.
+These are called *commands* within GluJS.
+As we saw earlier in the view model, a GluJS command is as simple a function on a view model.

 ExtJS components raise command-oriented events in two ways.
 First, through events like `click` and `doubleclick`.
 Second, through shortcuts like `toggleHandler` and `handler`.